 But in the midst of the “Great Resignation” and high turnover rates, how can your company adjust to increase your employee retention rate?

-A comprehensive and successful employee retention program plays a vital role in attracting and retaining employees, as well as aiding a reduction in turnover (and its related costs).
+A comprehensive and successful employee retention program, supported by effective HR related resolutions, plays a vital role in attracting and retaining employees, as well as aiding a reduction in turnover (and its related costs).

 By the end of this article, you’ll understand why it’s more efficient to retain a quality employee than to…